 7.1.53.
-Once they have reviewed the proposed program, the Commissioner's staff-Office will submit the full program proposal and all attendant issues to the ASAC-Board for review.
-The ASAC-Board will review the program proposal and request additional information or consultation as appropriate.
-The ASAC-Board will determine whether or not to forward the program proposal to the Board of Higher Education for approval.
+Once they have reviewed the proposed program, the Commissioner's staff will submit the full program proposal and all attendant issues to the ASAC for review.
+The ASAC will review the program proposal and request additional information or consultation as appropriate.
+The ASAC will determine whether or not to forward the program proposal to the Board of Higher Education for approval.

-7.1.5.1 The Board may request more information or consultation.
+7.1.5.1 Either ASAC or the Board may request more information or consultation.